basilkottilingal/hmesh/include/README.md

     * Need a lexical preprocessor that takes care of Linear operations ( for discrete calculus or discrete exterior calculus (DEC) ) that involves scalars, vectors and tensors.
   * Readability.
   * Direct visualization using javascript.
-(Portability)
+(Portability).
+  * Standardize mesh input/output.
   * Should be able to run in CUDA, OpenMP+/MPI.
   * Mempooling to accomodate large dataset thus avoiding realloc and repeated malloc.
     * IMPORTANT : Need to read on mmap()